Computer Literacy can improve aided by hobbies like short stories

 How can short stories improve computer literacy?
 Simple really.

-By itself, printing the document on paper is just a bonus we all enjoy.
+Printing the document on paper is just a bonus we all enjoy.
 The trick is that your children realizes this too.
-They may even gravitate toward using the computer long before you would have.
+They may even gravitate toward using the computer long before you would.

+So what ends up happening?
+First, you have to get them set up to start typing so you end up teaching them something and become their information resource.
 Second, you may see what they are doing wrong, and they will learn by seeing a better way after you show them.
-This step-wise process will become a skill they can take on as their own.

 Soon they will be ripping off one story after another and your printer will be spewing out paper dust!